'Aquaman' trailer revealed: First footage of James Wan's wild undersea epic

 RELATED: Jason Momoa’s ultimate Aquaman interview: From audition to Justice League to the new film

+“If you seek my power, journey on the edge of the world to the hidden sea,” he says.
+“In the wrong hands, it would bring destruction.
+But in the hands of the true heir, it would unite all our kingdoms above and below.”

+The footage also teased an explosive first meeting between Aquaman, Mera, and Black Manta, culminating in a violent chase scene through a seaside town, as Mera and Aquaman try to outrun their pursuers.
+The clip then ended with a final shot of Momoa in Aquaman’s classic orange armor.

-The film also represents a major step in Warner Bros.’ cinematic evolution of their DC Comics titles.
+Aquaman represents a major step in Warner Bros.’ cinematic evolution of their DC Comics titles.
 With the exception of last year’s hit Wonder Woman, the company had faced a series of critical struggles with titles such as Batman v Superman: Dawn of Justice and Justice Leauge.
 With Aquaman, the company hopes to recapture a broad audience with a standalone adventure with a lighter tone than some of its previous efforts.

 “You think of how much superhero content there is in theaters and television and [streaming], it’s hard to go to someplace you haven’t been before,” Warner Bros. film chairman Toby Emmerich told EW in June.
 “Aquaman and the underwater world of it all is fresh and different …It’s important that it works.
 I think everybody really worked very hard to make a really good movie.”